bamorim/2022-elixir-conf-eu/presentation.md

 # Propagation

-- Traces have spans in multiple different services
+- Traces have spans in multiple different services.
-- Services need to be informed about the parent span when receiving a request
+- Services need to be informed about the parent span when receiving a request.
-- This is called propagation
+- This is called propagation.
-- Most used protocols
+- Most used protocols:
-  - Zipkin's B3
+  - Zipkin's B3.
-  - W3C Trace Context (usually **default**)
+  - W3C Trace Context (usually **default**).

 ![bg right:40% fit 95%](images/opentelemetry_propagation.png)